Hasanpur, Delhi

-Hasanpur is located in a prime area of East Delhi – near Patparganj and Mayur Vihar.
-Landmarks of Village Hasanpur include Max Balaji Hospital, Patparganj/ Hasanpur Depot/ Patparganj Industrial Area, and National Victor Public School.
+Hasanpur is situated in eastern Delhi, in proximity to Patparganj and Mayur Vihar.
+Prominent landmarks in and around the village include Max Balaji Hospital, the Hasanpur Depot, the Patparganj Industrial Area, and National Victor Public School.

-The village is largely urbanised and the villagers' major source of income is from the rentals.
-The Village boasts of some rich landlords and the land holding of the Villagers, prior to acquisition, extended up to Mandawali Village.
-The entire Hasanpur Depot and Patparganj Industrial Area have come up on the land forming part of revenue estate of Village Hasanpur.
-Village was recently in news when DMRC (Delhi Metro Rail Corporation) decided to pay a sum of Rs.5.91 crores for easement rights of plots measuring about 700 m^{2}.
-Owing to its location and easy connectivity, a large number of offices of advocates practising at the Supreme Court have come up in the area.
+The village is largely urbanised, with rental income constituting a primary source of livelihood for many residents.
+Prior to land acquisition by government authorities, village landholdings extended up to Mandawali Village.
+Substantial portions of the Hasanpur Depot and the Patparganj Industrial Area were developed on land forming part of the revenue estate of Hasanpur village.
+The village received public attention when the Delhi Metro Rail Corporation (DMRC) approved compensation of ₹5.91 crore for easement rights over plots measuring approximately 700 m^{2}.Owing to its location and connectivity, the area has attracted offices of advocates practising at the Supreme Court of India.